Lawry’s Creamed Spinach with Bacon

 • Onion – Adds sweet, caramelized flavor when properly sautéed

-• All-purpose flour – Creates smooth, creamy texture and prevents separation
+• All-purpose flour – Creates a smooth, creamy texture and prevents separation

 • Lawry’s seasoned salt – The secret ingredient that delivers signature steakhouse flavor